 For many years, matrimonial attorney Ingrid Gherman has been handling divorce and separation cases involving child support as a component.
 She also has acquired a depth of experience in modification and enforcements proceedings in both Family Court and the Supreme Court in all counties in the vicinity of New York City.
 If you need help with a case involving child support, contact the law office of Ingrid Gherman to set up a consultation to learn all of your options.
 Call (212) 941-0767 or send the on-line form.Guidelines and calculations

 The guideline contains tables which consider the gross incomes of both parents and appropriate deductions.
-To calculate the basic child support obligation, you multiply the ‘combined parental income’ by the suitable ‘child support percentage.’
-The definition of ‘income’ is based on the most current Federal tax return’s gross income minus any deductions for city income taxes and social security.
+To calculate the obligatory child support basic, you multiply the ‘parents’ combined income by the suitable percentage of child support.
+The definition of ‘income’ is based on upon the most current Federal tax return’s gross income minus any deductions for city income taxes and social security.

-The "child support percentage" is fixed as follows:
+The “percentage of child support" is fixed as follows:

-- no less than 35% of the combined parental income for five or more children.
+- for five children or more = no less than thirty-five percent of the parents’ combined income

-In addition to ordering the payment of child support, the Court can order the non-custodial parent to pay his\her pro rata share of the child's future reasonable health care expenses not covered by insurance and the reasonable child care expenses when the custodial parent is working or attending school.
-The Court also has discretion to order the non-custodial parent to pay the costs of present or future private, special or enriched education for the children.Enforcement and modification proceedings
+In addition to ordering the payment of child support, the Court can order the non-custodial parent to pay his\her pro rata share of the children’s or child's reasonable future expenses for health care that insurance does not cover and the reasonable child care expenses when the custodial parent is working or attending school.
+The Court also has discretion to order the non-custodial parent to cover the expenses of future or present special, private or enriched education for the children.Enforcement and modification proceedings

 Enforcement of Child Support in New York: A court judgment or order can be enforceable in a circumstance in which there is a refusal by the non-custodial parent make child support payments.
 The enforcement can include liens on property, garnishment, income execution, wage deduction, or a possibly contempt of court ruling.
 In New York, it is not possible to discharge arrears of child support payments in bankruptcy court.

-Modification of Child Support in New York: Until each child is emancipated, the court has the power to modify custody, visitation and child support in the event of a demonstrated change in circumstances.
+Modification of Child Support in New York: Until each child is emancipated, the court has the power to modify custody, visitation and child support in the event of a demonstration that circumstances have changed.
 The modification could result in a change of custody or visitation, or an increase or decrease in the support obligation.
 Remarriage of either parent does not automatically result in a change of circumstances.
 In New York, a child is emancipated when he or she marries, joins the armed services.

 For legal help with any aspect of child support or child custody and visitation, consult with experienced and knowledgeable family law attorney Ingrid Gherman, call (212) 941-0767 or send in the convenient on-line form.